Day 5: Roaming the haunted halls of Tulloch Castle

 Breakfast at Turrets

 When 7am rolled around, it was time for a full Scottish breakfast at Turrets Restaurant–our old favourite, haggis, made a welcome appearance alongside a new addition: black pudding.
-Lainey enjoyed hers with a generous dollop of strawberry jam.
+Lark enjoyed hers with a generous dollop of strawberry jam.
 I simply enjoyed mine, no questions asked.

 Farewell to the castle